Skip to main content

 You'll also have a higher chance of the creator agreeing to recommend you if you're on good terms with them, so consider building a relationship with them before making your ask.

-As you read their newsletters, you'll learn more about their business and can craft a more personalized pitch.
+When you do this, you'll also receive their newsletters.
+As you read them, you'll learn more about the creator's business and can craft a more personalized pitch.

-While you could just read the emails they've published on their Creator Profile (in the form of posts), signing up for their email list helps you get their latest emails automatically—including those they may not feature on their Creator Profile.
+While you could just read the emails the creator has published on their newsletter site (in the form of posts), signing up for their email list helps you get their latest emails automatically—including those they may not feature on their newsletter site.

 Subscribing also shows your sincerity in wanting to keep up with their work and build a relationship with them.